jrs-innovation-center/jrs-react-components/README.md

 A theme object contains a `themeName` and a `themeStyles` object.
 The former is used to identify the theme. `themeStyles` contains a series of key and value pairs.
 Each key is used within a particular JRS react component.
 For example, the `listUl` key contains the tachyons css style classes for the JRS React Components' `[list](./src/list)`'s `<ul>` tag.

 Let's say we wanted to change the list's `<ul>` css classes.
 We want a more rounded list border so we will change the border radius from a scale of 2 to 3.
 We also want a darker border, so we will change the border color from 10 percent black to 80 percent.
-We need to swap out the `listUl` key value.
+We'll need to replace the `listUl` key value.
 We'll keep any classes that we don't want to change and swap out the `br2` with `br3` and `b--black-10` with `b--black-80`.

-We will call `replaceThemeStyles` and provide the name of the theme and an object containg a list of key value pairs of all the themeStyles we with to replace.
-Since we are only changing one value, our object only contains a single themeStyle key value pair
+We will call `replaceThemeStyles()` and provide the name of the theme and an object containing a list of key value pairs of all the themeStyles we wish to replace.
+Since we are only changing one value, our object only contains a single themeStyle key value pair:

 ```
-import React from 'react'
-import {
-  List,
-  ImageListItem,
-  Button,
-  ThemeManager
-} from 'jrs-react-components'

-import {dark} from 'jrs-react-components-themes'

-ThemeManager.addTheme(dark)

 ThemeManager.replaceThemeStyles('dark', {
   listUl: 'list pl0 mt0 measure ba br3 b--black-80'
 })
 ```

 To replace multiple styles, simply add more key value pairs.
-Below we are changing the font size and color of the title on a list item component.
+Below we are changing the font size and color of the title on an `ImagelistItem` component.

 ```
 ThemeManager.replaceThemeStyles('dark', {